 Liberal Arts and Sciences: Global Challenges (BA/BSc)

-LUC's programme revolves around 4 Global Challenges: Peace & Justice, Prosperity, Diversity and Sustainability
+LUC's programme revolves around 4 Global Challenges: Peace & Justice, Sustainability, Prosperity, and Diversity

 Each Global Challenge will be taught in the first year, in order to help you understand interdisciplinary thinking as well as provide a window into each Major.
 They are taught in a plenary lecture form accompanied by a small scale seminar format.